 The burden of proof in these proceedings rests solely with the petitioner.
 Section 291 of the Act, 8 U.S.C. § 1361.
 The petitioner has not sustained that burden.
 Accordingly, the appeal will be dismissed.
-This denial is without prejudice to the filing of a new petition by a United States employer.
+This denial is without prejudice to the filing of a new petition, with fee, by a United States employer or a new self-petition in a classification that permits an alien to petition in her own behalf.